Go back to > Parents Information

 Your child does not have to have a free school meal if they are entitled to one but please still register as the school will receive Pupil Premium funding.

-Click on the picture icon below to find out how Lancaster Lane spends it's Pupil Premium funding and the impact this has had.
+Click here to find out how Lancaster Lane spends its Pupil Premium funding and the impact this has had.

 How to claim

 If you receive one of the above benefits, you can register your eligibility with the council so that the school can benefit from additional funding, called Pupil Premium.

 The Pupil Premium gives schools extra funding to raise the attainment of disadvantaged pupils.
 This is measured by the number of children eligible for free school meals based on the above qualifying benefits.
 It is worth over £1000 per pupil for the school your child attends.

 To register for Pupil Premium for Year three and above children:

 If you have not claimed for free school meals for your child before ring the Area Education Office (01772 531 809)